shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 Ersie panted.

-"Hey Ersie help me find that shovel."
+"Hey Ersie, help me find that shovel."
 Mudrich lifted the cart effortlessly.
 The cuffs hung around her wrists.

 "We don't have time for this.
 Training is about to start."
 Wryonin glanced out the window.
 "Mudrich, help Ersatzica gather her tools."